wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.6 - 2013/08/20 =
+* Tweaks :
+	* Tested for full compatibility with WordPress v3.6.0
+	* Added PHP Public Static to functions in Class.
+Done so that Public Static warnings don't show in WP__DEBUG mode.
+	* Tweaked dashboard Yellow sidebar info and added link to the Pro Version 7 day FREE trail offer.

 = 2.1.5 - 2013/06/15 =
 * Fix: Compare Features Tab on Product Page, Enable / Disable function.
 The 2 functions worked but the opposite of what they where supposed to.